 - If you’re cycling at night be aware that working front and rear lights are mandatory and you should have a bell on the handlebars to warn pedestrians of your approach.

 - Because large parts of the cycle network run into the furthest reaches of Scotland you must ensure you have a map so you don’t deviate from the designated route.
-I have OS maps loaded onto my phone and always take a spare battery with me along with a backup paper map in case I’ve spent too long looking at funny cat videos on Facebook.
+I have OS maps loaded onto my phone and always take a rechargeable power pack with me along with a backup paper map in case I’ve spent too long looking at funny cat videos on Facebook.
 You can order Ordnance Survey maps online here.

 - Following on from the above pack plenty of food and water as well.
 Those panniers are going to be quite full with that lot…